 Clymac Ltd. Loughborough

 Percol Coffee - an award-winning company which champions Fairtrade Coffee

 We have also received a large donation from a foundation which prefers to remain anonymous.

-We are hugely grateful for these donations which have allowed us to increase the number of schools we have helped to rebuild from our initial dream of just one …. to fifty-one*!!
+We are hugely grateful for these donations which have allowed us to increase the number of schools we have helped to rebuild from our initial dream of just one …. to sixty-two!!